Best-Rated Portable Heaters

 There are many things to consider when choosing the right portable heater to match your home and budget.
 However, it’s essential to consider certain key factors when making your purchase.

-Overall, for most consumers in our survey, Effectiveness is the key consideration.
-This is understandable, as a heater has one main job: to heat up a room.
+Overall, for most consumers in our survey, Reliability and Effectiveness are the key considerations.
+This is understandable, as a heater has one main job: to heat up a room quickly and effectively.

 Here is the full rundown of what the portable heater consumers in our survey said were the main things they considered when rating their purchases: